Characters of the Yakuza series: Taiga Saejima

 When Saejima was younger, he and his sister decided to run away from their caretakers and live on their own, as they felt they were imposing on them.
 One day, however, Yasuko got sick, and the doctors told them that she needed a kidney transplant.
-Yasuko had a rare blood type, and since she and Saejima were step-siblings, their kidneys weren't compatible.
-Saejima had to look for Yasuko's biological father, who was actually a high-ranked Yakuza.
+Yasuko had a rare blood type, and since she and Saejima were stepsiblings, their kidneys were not compatible.
+Saejima had to look for Yasuko's biological father, who was actually a high-ranked yakuza.
 Yasuko's father demanded compensation in exchange for his kidney, 30 million yen.
 With no way to easily obtain the money, Saejima took to street fights to scrape up whatever money he could.
 On one such occasion, he decided to pick a fight with a middle-aged man.
 The man easily defeated Saejima, then asked Saejima why he was sad.
 Saejima then poured his heart to the man, who turned out to be Hideki Sasai.
-Sasai agreed to pay the 30 million yen Saejima needed.
+Sasai agreed to pay the 30-million-yen Saejima needed.
 In exchange, Saejima had to become a member of the Sasai Family.